303brendan/webhookToSnmp/README.md

 The code will generate the SNMP Trap via the `pysnmp` library and send over to the declared endpoint and port.
 You can verify or test with a tool such as [MIB Browser](https://www.ireasoning.com/mibbrowser.shtml) to ensure that the SNMP trap is being recieved.

 ## Example Curl Request
+You can run this curl request via CLI to simulate a Webhook `POST` from Datadog.
+The body was captured using [PipeDream's Webhook Endpoints](https://pipedream.com/) to capture the outbound payload.
 ```
 curl --insecure -XPOST -H "Content-type: application/json" -d '{
   "method": "POST",